Data partnerships

 Key findings

-- More people are surviving their cancer than ever before, with some recovering to a state of health that was very similar to pre-diagnosis.
+- Survival rates were better for the 2012 cohorts compared to the 2007 cohorts, with some recovering to a state of health that was very similar to pre-diagnosis.
 But others have ongoing needs stemming from the effects of cancer and its treatment.
 Most notably, more people are experiencing cancer as a long-term condition.

 - There is a huge variation in health outcomes between cancer types, and in people with the same cancer type: